 Fincent · homepage rebuild.
-2.6× the words.
-Half the bounce.
+Half the bounce, +23% conversions.

 What it was

 Fincent is bookkeeping plus a CPA-on-call, for small businesses who want their books done and their tax questions answered without hiring a firm.
 The product was strong.
-The homepage was reading as "smart bookkeeping for modern businesses," which describes a category, not a product.
+The homepage said "Smart bookkeeping for modern businesses," which is a category description doing a value prop's job.

 The brief